nszczerba99/nszczerba99.github.io/_projects/(1) Spotify Redesign.md

 I proposed **three designs** for how podcasts/podcast episodes should be presented on the Home page.

 <!-- ![Podcast new look](https://i.imgur.com/lX0UfBM.png) -->
-{% include animated_image.html src="https://i.imgur.com/lX0UfBM.png" alt="Podcast new look" %}
+{% include animated-image.liquid src="https://i.imgur.com/lX0UfBM.png" alt="Podcast new look" %}

 ### New Home sections